chandrakanth-1234/c-programs/pointers.md

     }
 }
 ```
-## Write a program to print the value and address of array elements by subscripting a pointer
+## 10)Write a program to print the value and address of array elements by subscripting a pointer
 variable.
 ```c
 #include <stdio.h>